About this Policy

 - To provide you with information about other goods and services we offer that are similar to those that you have already purchased or enquired about.

 - To provide you, or permit selected third parties to provide you, with information about goods or services we feel may interest you.
 If you are an existing customer, we will only contact you by electronic means (e-mail or SMS) with information about goods and services similar to those which were the subject of a previous sale or negotiations of a sale to you.
-If you are a new customer, and where we permit selected third parties to use your personal data, we (or they) will contact you by electronic means only if you have consented to this.
-If you do not want us to use your personal data in this way, or to pass your details on to third parties for marketing purposes, please tick the relevant box situated on the form on which we collect your personal data (the registration form).
+If you are a new customer, and where we permit selected third parties to use your personal data, we (or they) will contact you by electronic means only if you have consented to this by opting in to receive such information

 - To notify you about changes to our services and/or.